GoelJatin/HealthChecker/README.md

 ## Pending items

 Due to limited time, I could only test it out manually, but could not write any Unit Tests.

+## Changelog
+- Get and store the **reason** for down state of each resource using the Resource class, and store the info in Health Aggregator service
+- Safe close all threads for Health Aggregator cleanup
+- Added Endpoint **GET    -   /ResourceState**, to get the list of resources, their health state, and reason if they are down
+- Added Endpoint **POST   -   /Reset**, to reset the Health Aggregator service, and initiate fresh connection to all resources
+- Added **tests** for the application